-At the end of the day you need to do your own research and find a laser that works for you.
+At the end of the day, you need to research and find a laser that works for you.

-Unlike electrology, laser hair removal is most effect for people with light skin and dark hair (same as at home IPL hair removal devices).
+Unlike electrology, laser hair removal is most effective for people with light skin and dark hair (same as home IPL hair removal devices).

-The way laser hair removal works is the concentrated beam of light that heats up any pigmentation in the hair and transfers that heat all the way down to the root of the hair follicle destroying it.
+The way laser hair removal works is the concentrated beam of light that heats any pigmentation in the hair and transfers that heat down to the root of the hair follicle, destroying it.

-Different salons have different lasers, but people have reported to have the best results from “Alexandrite laser”.
+Different salons have different lasers, but people have been reported to have the best results from "Alexandrite laser."

 Quick side note: “An alexandrite laser is one that uses an alexandrite crystal that is used as the laser source or medium.
 The alexandrite laser produces a specific wavelength of light in the infrared spectrum (755 nm).
 It is considered a red light laser”

-That being said - The pain is not nearly as painful as electrolysis.
+That being said - The pain is not nearly as unbearable as electrolysis.